Russia attacks Ukraine. Putin warns against military response.

 Associated Press reporters saw or confirmed explosions in the capital, in Mariupol on the Azov Sea, and Kharkiv in the east.
 AP confirmed video showing Russian military vehicles crossing into Ukrainian-held territory in the north from Belarus and from Russian-annexed Crimea in the south.

 “We are facing a war and horror.
 What could be worse?”
-64-year-old Liudmila Gireyeva said in Kyiv.
+Liudmila Gireyeva said in Kyiv.
 She planned to flee the city and try to eventually get to Poland to join her daughter.
-Putin “will be damned by history, and Ukrainians are damning him.”
+Mr. Putin “will be damned by history, and Ukrainians are damning him.”

 Governments from the U.S. to Asia and Europe readied new sanctions after weeks of failed efforts for a diplomatic solution.
 But global powers have said they will not intervene militarily to defend Ukraine, though NATO mobilized more troops to move toward eastern Europe.